 When Kate became a foster mother, she knew right away that she wanted to care for children with special needs.
 She has two young children who are medically fragile, and who need special care at all times.

 When Kate needs time away from her children, it’s not as simple as calling a babysitter or asking a friend to stay with them for a few hours.
-As a foster parent, Kate is required to use caregivers who have been screened, and any care providers for her children must be trained to meet her children’s medical needs.
+As a foster parent, Kate is required to use caregivers who have been screened, and any care providers must be trained to meet her children’s specific medical needs.

-For Kate, the Respite/Child Care program at FSSBA is the resource that allows her to find the time she needs to take care of herself, and then come back to her children, ready to take care of them.
+For Kate, the Respite/Child Care program at Family Support Services is the resource that allows her to find the time she needs to take care of herself, and then come back to her children, ready to take care of them.

 Kate works hard at building a sense of community for her children.
 She wants them to be surrounded by people who cherish them, care for them, support them and understand them.
 She feels that respite has been an important part of this.
-Her respite providers from FSSBA have been working with her for years, and have become a strong part of their community.
-The children love their respite provider, Morgan, and Kate hopes that the relationship will continue “forever”.
+Her Respite Care Providers from Family Support Services have been working with her for years, and have become a strong part of her family's community.
+The children love their respite provider, Morgan, and Kate hopes that the relationship will continue “forever.”